MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

 Configure `git` to use a pre-filled commit message prefix for every commit.

 ## Summary

+- All new commits in the terminal or IDE can be made to start with a prefix template, only in the context of a repo.
 - You can use an unversioned text file in a repo to set a commit message prefix.
 - This can be used to associate all commits on a branch with a label such as ticket number.
-- All new commits in the terminal or IDE will start with this prefix template.
 - Steps:
 	1. Create the template file.
 	2. Configure the repo to use it.